std/strutils

 extern: "nsuRSplitString", raises: [], tags: [], forbids: [].}

-The same as the rsplit iterator, but is a func that returns a sequence of substrings.
+The same as the rsplit iterator, but is a func that returns a sequence of substrings in original order.

 A possible common use case for rsplit is path manipulation, particularly on systems that don't use a common delimiter.